Inhaled Pulmonary Vasodilators Vector

 Nitric Oxide (NO)

-Nitric oxide is one of the most commonly used inhaled pulmonary vasodilators and is particularly effective for conditions like persistent pulmonary hypertension of the newborn (PPHN), acute respiratory distress syndrome (ARDS), and other forms of hypoxemic respiratory failure.
+Nitric oxide (NO) is a widely used inhaled pulmonary vasodilator, particularly effective in treating conditions like persistent pulmonary hypertension of the newborn (PPHN), acute respiratory distress syndrome (ARDS), and severe hypoxemic respiratory failure.
+It works by relaxing the smooth muscle cells lining the pulmonary arteries, leading to vessel dilation, reduced pulmonary artery pressure, and improved oxygenation.

 Iloprost

-Iloprost is a synthetic prostacyclin analogue often used as an inhaled pulmonary vasodilator.
-It is particularly beneficial for patients with pulmonary arterial hypertension (PAH) and can be used as part of long-term therapy.
+Iloprost is a synthetic prostacyclin analogue commonly used as an inhaled pulmonary vasodilator, particularly for managing pulmonary arterial hypertension (PAH).
+It plays a crucial role in improving exercise capacity, delaying disease progression, and enhancing overall quality of life in affected patients.
+Iloprost is often used as part of long-term therapy in PAH management.

 Treprostinil